Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Simulations

-Considering NLSD (\ref{secondNLSfunction}), the bar-plots in Fig.~\ref{ASFfigure} reveal that the ${\textrm{action-0}}$ is the most adopted by the proposed scheduler among all of its possible actions.
-Moreover, the ASFs of all of its remaining actions are below $10^{-2}$.
-This dominance of ${\textrm{action-0}}$ stems from the reward ${- 0.1 \trace(\mathbf{\Psi}_{pos}(t))}$, which incentivizes the proposed scheduler to opt for the ${\textrm{action-0}}$ in the absence of queries.
-Besides, opting for ${\textrm{action-0}}$ minimizes sensor transmissions, consequently saving sensor energy.
-Meanwhile, the Monte Carlo scheduler predominantly selects ${\textrm{action-1}}$ across all ${\mathfrak{C}}$, resulting in a substantial amount of energy depletion at ${\textrm{sensor-1}}$.
-On the other hand, the ASFs of most of the actions are below $10^{-1}$ across all ${\mathfrak{C}}$ when using the benchmark DRL scheduler.
-However, ASFs obtained through benchmark schedulers are still higher than those obtained through the proposed scheduler.
-Furthermore, the proposed scheduler requires the lowest number of sensor transmissions in every ${\mathfrak{C}}$, as evidenced by Table~\ref{sensortransmissionsTable}.
-Consequently, in comparison to the proposed scheduler, the sensor energy depletion is relatively higher in the case of benchmark schedulers.
+Bar plots in Fig.~\ref{ASF_M3_M9_figure} reveal that ${\textrm{action 0}}$ is the most adopted by the proposed scheduler among all of its possible actions, in both the cases of NLSD.
+Moreover, ASFs of most of its remaining actions are below $10^{-1}$.
+This dominance of ${\textrm{action 0}}$ stems from terms ${\mathbbm{1}(p=0) r'}$ and $d^{\dag}$ incorporated in ${r(t)}$, which incentivize the scheduler to opt for ${\textrm{action 0}}$ when transmission cost becomes significantly higher than the deduction in the $\MSE$ of the query response.
+Selecting ${\textrm{action 0}}$ also minimizes sensor transmissions, thereby saving sensor energy.
+In contrast, benchmark schedulers predominantly select ${\textrm{action 1}}$ across all ${\mathfrak{C}}$ in the case of the NLSD function from (\ref{NLDS_M3}), while ${\textrm{action 1}}$, $3$, $8$, and $9$ in the case of the NLSD function from (\ref{NLDS_M9}).
+This results in a substantial amount of energy depletion in ${\textrm{sensor 1}}$, $3$, $8$, and $9$.
+Furthermore, the proposed scheduler requires fewer sensor transmissions relative to the benchmark DRL scheduler, as evidenced in Table~\ref{sensortransmissionsTable}.
+Note that the proposed scheduler opts for ${\textrm{action 0}}$ during $70\% - 87\%$ of the testing phase.
+Consequently, the sensor energy depletion is relatively lower compared to the benchmark DRL scheduler.

-As illustrated through the box-plots in Fig.~\ref{maxqueryfigure}, the benchmark schedulers obtain a lower ${\MSE_c(t)}$ of the maximum query response compared to the proposed scheduler.
-However, note that the ${\MSE_c(t)}$ values for all three schedulers are varying in the range of $10^{-2}$.
-Thus, the disparity in ${\MSE_c(t)}$ of maximum query response obtained in the case of the proposed scheduler and benchmark schedulers is marginal.

-Considering NLSD (\ref{secondNLSfunction}), the box-plots in Fig.~\ref{CRqueryfigure} unfolds that the proposed scheduler leads to a decline in ${\MSE_c(t)}$ of count range query response, relative to the benchmark schedulers, across all ${\mathfrak{C}}$.
-Meanwhile, in the case of NLSD (\ref{firstNLSfunction}), the proposed and benchmark schedulers obtain similar ${\MSE_c(t)}$.